How did the CASA movement begin?

 There are several ways you can support CASA's mission:

 CASA is a national model that has been shown to improve outcomes for participating children in the foster care system.
-As an evidence-based model, CASA of Genesee County has specific inputs, activities, and outcomes which have been organized, below, into a logic model explaining the program methodology.
+As a data-driven model, CASA of Genesee County has specific inputs, activities, and outcomes which have been organized, below, into a logic model explaining the program methodology.